-Home to the nation's capital - Port Louis and the Sir Seewoosagur Ramgoolam International Airport, the Mauritius Island is where you'll put your first step on Mauritian soil.
-In the South-Eastern part of the Island, you can witness colourful canoes called pirogues being raced and manoeuvred skillfully in Pointe Canon by competitors assembling from across the island.
+Home to the nation's capital - Port Louis and the Sir Seewoosagur Ramgoolam International Airport, Mauritius Island is where you'll put your first step on Mauritian soil.
+It is known for white sandy beaches, turquoise blue waters, and lavish resorts.
+It also has several treks and waterfalls that are tucked into forests.